kpal81xd/docs.krunker.io/docs/unmerged/multiplayer_&_networking.md

 :::warning
 - To sync a player property, the property must exist first (currently it gives a wrong error)
 - Syncing objects is not yet possible
+- Sync values can be up to 16 characters long
+- You can have up to 20 sync variables at once per player
 :::

 ```krunkscript